-I do NOT offer practice sale listings or brokerage services.
-In general, I believe dentists should use an approved dental practice broker to help sell their practices.
-Brokers are able to provide many key elements that help sell your practice quickly at a fair price: preparing your practice for sale, determining the practice's fair market value, reviewing the practice to create summary and detailed practice profiles for buyers and lenders, locating and showing the practice to qualified buyers while maintaining confidentiality, answering questions, providing the parties a process and timeline for the transaction, and identifying other practice transition professionals (possibly for a referral fee) required to complete the sale.
+I do do not offer practice sale listings or brokerage services.
+In general, dentists should use an experienced California-licensed dental practice broker to help sell their practices.
+Brokers are able to provide many key services that help sell your practice quickly at a fair price: preparing your practice for sale, determining the practice's fair market value, reviewing the practice to create summary and detailed practice profiles for buyers and lenders, locating and showing the practice to qualified buyers while maintaining confidentiality, answering questions, providing the parties a process and timeline for the transaction, and identifying other practice transition professionals (possibly for a referral fee) required to complete the sale.

 However, if the dentist has already located a qualified buyer (for a full sale or partnership), hiring a practice sale broker is prohibitively expensive and unnecessary.
-I offer these dentists advise on how to (1) prepare their practice for sale, (2) determine the practice's fair market value, and (3) use my services available to provide contracts, answer questions, provide process and timeline information, and identify other practice transition professionals (without referral fees), all at a much lower overall cost.
-For dentists who are up to the significant challenge of finding and screening their own buyers, rather than using a broker to do so, I offer advise on that aspect as well.
+This page offers these dentists advise on how to (1) prepare their practice for sale, (2) determine the practice's fair market value, and (3) use my services to provide contracts, answer legal questions, provide process and timeline information, and identify other practice transition professionals (without referral fees), all at a much lower overall cost.
+For dentists who are up to the significant challenge of finding and screening their own buyers, this page offers advise on that aspect as well.

 Preparation for Sale

 1. Plan Early.
-You need to allow ample time to prepare your practice for sale, and negotiate and close the purchase, and allow for a sufficient transition period.
-If possible, I suggest giving yourself at least two years lead time before your anticipated retirement date.
-You need that time to prepare your practice for sale, negotiate and close the purchase, and allow for a sufficient transition period.
+If possible, I suggest giving yourself at least two years' lead time before your anticipated retirement date.
+You need that time to prepare your practice for sale, negotiate and close the purchase, and perrmit a sufficient transition period.
 You should also inform your professional advisors (such as your practice transition attorney, estate planning attorney, CPA, investment advisor, and insurance agents) of your intention to sell the practice - there may be some special planning issues to be completed ahead of time.

 2. Prepare Your Practice For Sale.
 There are a number of steps you can take to increase the value of your practice to potential buyers, in the year before you start marketing your practice for sale.
 Here is an excellent summary provided by one of my recommended California brokers: Seller Pre-Sale To-Do Checklist.
 These suggestions should be followed whether or not you hire a broker to sell your practice.

 3. Maintain Confidentiality.
 Once your staff, patients and/or referral sources become aware of a potential sale, they may start looking for another dentist and tell others of your impending sale.
-Losing staff, patient base and/or referral sources so close before sale will completely destroy your practice's value.
-As a general rule, do not tell anyone other than your spouse and professional advisors about the proposed sale until it has actually closed.
+Losing staff, patient base and/or referral sources before sale will severely harm your practice's value.
+As a general rule, you should not tell anyone other than your spouse and professional advisors about the proposed sale until the sale has actually closed.

-6. Prepare a Confidential Summary Practice Profile.
-Prepare a confidential summary practice profile to provide to inquiring buyers (limit to one page).
-That profile should be brief but provide sufficient detail to inform potential buyers of the important aspects of the practice: location (by city and/or region), specialization (if any), number of operatories (plumbed and unplumbed), special equipment, days/ hours worked, last 2 calendar years' gross and adjusted net, availability of transition assistance or seller financing, other special factors, and most importantly offering price.
-Interior photos can also be included.
+5. Prepare a Confidential Summary Practice Profile.
+Prepare a confidential summary practice profile for potential buyers (limit to one page).
+That profile should be brief but provide sufficient detail to inform them of the important aspects of the practice: location (by city and/or region only), specialization (if any), source of income by type (fee-for-service, PPO, HMO), number of operatories (plumbed and unplumbed), special equipment, days/week worked, 2 calendar years' gross and adjusted net, availability of transition assistance or seller financing, other special factors, and (most importantly) the offering price.
+A few interior photos should also be included.

-Selling your practice without a broker, with only the services of an experienced practice transition attorney, is workable if you are willing to put in the time and effort required, but it is much easier to do it yourself if you already have a buyer in hand and have a dental lender's pre-qualification of your practice to set the price.
+Selling your practice without a broker is workable if you are willing to put in the time and effort required, but it is much easier to do it yourself if you already have a qualified buyer, a dental lender's pre-qualification of your practice to set the price, and a solid practice transition team.
 Good luck!